inducer/pyvisfile/doc/installing.rst

 Installation
 ============

-This tutorial will walk you through the process of installing Pylo.
+This tutorial will walk you through the process of installing PyVisfile.
+If you'd like to only use PyVisfile's Vtk writing capability, you may skip to :ref:`download-and-unpack`.
+If you'd also like to write Silo files, you need to follow the entire set of instructions.

 To follow, you really only need three basic things:

 * A UNIX-like machine with web access.
 * A C++ compiler, preferably a Version 4.x gcc.